Public phone boxes, 1920s/1930s UK

 Costs in real terms

 In real terms, phone calls were very expensive.
 The coin slots show that calls costing shillings and sixpences were expected as well as those costing pennies although it isn't clear how much time these bought for what distances.
-In the 1920s quite a lot could be bought for these amounts of money, and calls outside a local area, known as trunk calls, could be very expensive indeed.
+In the 1920s, quite a lot could be bought for these amounts of money, and calls outside a local area, known as trunk calls, would have been very expensive indeed.

 Text and images are copyright